 Governor's Cup Wins in a Row

-Gage County is an incredible place to live.
-It’s conveniently located, has an abundance of good jobs, schools and the type of amenities that make a community an enjoyable place to live.
+NGage is proud to serve Beatrice and Gage County, Nebraska - an incredible place to live.
+It’s conveniently located, and has an abundance of good jobs, schools, and amenities that make a community an enjoyable place to live.
 This has led to a demand for a wide variety of housing options, ranging from small rentals to executive homes.
 The communities within Gage County are diverse enough to offer a variety of lifestyle options, making it possible to select the type of community and neighborhood that is right for each individual family.

-Since the 2016 Gage County Housing Study, there have been new single- and multi-family homes constructed in or near Adams, Beatrice, Blue Springs, Cortland, Holmesville, and Pickrell.
+Since NGage conducted the 2016 Gage County Housing Study, there have been new single- and multi-family homes constructed in or near Adams, Beatrice, Blue Springs, Cortland, Holmesville, and Pickrell.

 The communities of Wymore, Blue Springs, and Odell are taking a unique approach to housing.
 In Wymore and Blue Springs, a group of involved citizens have worked tirelessly to address housing dilapidation by demolishing homes one at a time, both sprucing up neighborhoods and allowing for future development opportunities.
 Over the 2018 year and the summer of 2019, a total of 24 homes throughout the two communities will have been demolished, with an additional 10 expected to be taken down in 2020.
 Conversely, Odell residents are focusing efforts on acquiring dilapidated homes, repairing them, and selling the updated and affordable units in order to attract young families to town.